147.3 Job Order Contracting (JOC)

 - The RE must notify the contractor that the performance contract bond shall be increased to an amount equal to the original contract amount plus the extended contract amount (i.e., the original bond amount is generally just doubled).
 This can be accomplished by issuing a rider to increase the original bond to the new anticipated contract amount, or by issuing a new bond for double the original contract amount (i.e., if the original contract is $2 million, an increase rider should be issued for $2 million or a completely new bond for $4 million).
 A change order to increase the contract amount is not necessary because the new performance bond becomes part of the executed contract.
 The RE should scan the new performance bond and save it to the project file in eProjects.
 The paper copy of the new embossed performance bond should be submitted to the Division of Construction and Materials for storage with the original contract.
 The RE should submit an email request to Chief Counsel Office (CCO) for review of the new bond.
 The email should include the contract ID, the reason for the review (JOC extension), and separate links to the new bond, the original bond and the signed change order for the one-year extension.

-- The district should notify the BCS section and Central Office (CO) Planning Programming staff by January 15 of the intent to extend the contracts and request CO Transportation Planning to delete the projects from the future STIP.
+- The district should notify the BCS section and District Planning staff by January 15 of the intent to extend the contracts and request the projects be delayed during the annual STIP update.
 The following information should be provided:

 - a.
 Current project numbers being extended.

 - b.
-Future project numbers in the STIP that will not be let because of extension.
+Future project numbers in the STIP that will be delayed to a later state fiscal year because of the extension.

-- JOCs that will not be extended should be closed out in Site Manager at the end of the first year contract term.
+- JOCs that will not be extended should be closed out in AWP at the end of the first year contract term.

-- JOCs that are extended will be closed out in Site Manager at the end of the second year contract term.
+- JOCs that are extended will be closed out in AWP at the end of the second year contract term.
 The district shall close out the contract following the Closing JOC Contracts guidelines below.

 147.3.6 Closing JOC Contracts

-- Any JOCs that will not be extended should be closed out in Site Manager at the end of the first year contract term.
-Renewed contracts are closed out in Site Manager at the end of the second year contract term.
+- Any JOCs that will not be extended should be closed out in AWP at the end of the first year contract term.
+Renewed contracts are closed out in AWP at the end of the second year contract term.

 - Check the actual cost charges to make sure they are correct and request journal vouchers from Financial Services for corrections.

-- Proceed with final close out in Site Manager.
+- Proceed with final close out in AWP.

-- After close out of extended JOC contracts, enter the following standard reason for cost differences greater or less than 10% into SIMS, Project Accountability Reasons - Completed Projects section: “The cost estimate deviated from the actual cost due to this being a Job Order Contract that was extended for a maximum two-year term.”
+- After close out of extended JOC contracts, enter the following Reason Description for cost differences greater than 10% into SIMS, Final Cost Justification page with the type of Completed Project: “The cost estimate deviated from the actual cost due to this being a Job Order Contract that was extended for a maximum two-year term."

 147.3.7 Budget Adjustments for JOC Contracts